jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Web%20Scraper%20Images/Excel%20Spread%20Sheet.JPG)

-With the foundation of web scraping there is alot of information you can extract and conclude.
-Try using diffrent websites and see what you can scrape together!
+With the foundation of web scraping there is a lot of information you can extract and conclude.
+Try using different websites and see what you can scrape together!

 # sources